Arjun-G-Ravi/AI-Notes/01_Machine Learning/01_Supervised Algorithms/03_Decision Trees.md

 ![Alt text](<Screenshot from 2023-12-14 12-56-48.png>)

 ### Notes:
-- Ensemble based tree models like Random forest and XGBoost are really good.
+- Ensemble based tree models like Random forest and XGBoost are really good(and is widely used even for Kaggle competions and all).

 - A decision tree can be converted to a set of IF-THEN rules that are easily understandable.
 For this reason, decision trees are very popular and sometimes preferred over more accurate but less interpretable methods.